openbiox/awosome-bioinformatics/README.md

 - [HiCExplorer](https://hicexplorer.usegalaxy.eu/): a web server for reproducible Hi-C data analysis, quality control and visualization
 - [paintomics](http://www.paintomics.org/): a web resource for the pathway analysis and visualization of multi-omics data
 - [kinact](http://biosig.unimelb.edu.au/kinact/): a computational approach for predicting activating missense mutations in protein kinases
+- [VAReporter](http://rnd.cgu.edu.tw/vareporter/): VAReporter can provide comprehensive annotation by integrating a wide variety of biomedical databases
+- [SNPnexus](http://www.snp-nexus.org/): SNPnexus was designed to simplify and assist in the selection of functionally relevant Single Nucleotide Polymorphisms (SNP) for large-scale genotyping studies of multifactorial disorders

 ##### Clinical Annotation